Meet your digital targets while supporting patients to self-care

 By providing your patients with an alternative to traditional prescriptions, you can also deliver better digital care that meets your targets – like those in the NHS Five Year Forward View.

-Containing a wide range of reviewed apps that cover various topics and conditions, EMIS App Library, powered by Our Mobile Health, allows you to ensure that your patients find the right support for their specific needs.
+Containing a wide range of reviewed apps that cover various topics and conditions, EMIS App Library, allows you to ensure that your patients find the right support for their specific needs.
 With convenient access to help through their mobile devices, patients can get more involved in their health and can improve how they manage their own care.

 How it works